section-engineering-education/engineering-education/articles/image-classifier-keras/index.md

  The Convolutional layer helps us detect features in our images.
 We are using 32 filters with the size 5x5 each.
 We set padding to *same* so we do not lose the information in the image.
 We add the *ReLU* activation function to introduce non-linearity.
 The input image is 200x200 with *three* color channels for RGB.

-The MaxPooling layer with *pool_size* of (2,2) will reduce the image size by half.
+The MaxPooling layer with *pool_size* of (2,2) reduces the image size by half.
 It helps to maintain the features of the image.
-It will also reduce the number of parameters, which shortens the training time.
+It also reduces the number of parameters, which shortens the training time.

-The Dropout layer will help us to avoid overfitting.
-We will use a rate of 0.5.
+The Dropout layer helps us to avoid overfitting.
+We use a rate of 0.5.
 You can learn more about the dropout layer [here.](https://machinelearningknowledge.ai/keras-dropout-layer-explained-for-beginners/)

-We will add another Convolutional layer with 64 filters and a MaxPooling layer.
-We will also add another Dropout layer.
+We add another Convolutional layer with 64 filters and a MaxPooling layer.
+We also add another Dropout layer.

-The Flatten layer will convert the data to a 1D vector.
+The Flatten layer converts the data to a 1D vector.
 The dense layer is our fully connected layer.
 We are using 256 nodes with a *ReLU* activation function.
 We add another dropout layer, and we create an output layer with one node, using a *sigmoid* activation function.
 We are using one node at the output because it is a binary classification problem.

 ![alt text](/engineering-education/image-classifier-keras/14.jpg)